Jump to:

 • Inflammation is likely a response to misfolded proteins.

 • Major histocompatibility complex (MHC) class 1 and II are upregulated in the muscle fiber.
-Normally, this is not expressed.4,6
+Normally, this is not expressed.4,7

 • Muscle fibers that express MHC class 1 then become antigen presenting, which stimulates an inflammatory response.8

-• Cytotoxic CD8 positive cytotoxic T cells accumulate in the cytoplasm and nuclei of muscle fibers expressing MCC class I antigens.9,10,11 The inflammatory cell invasion of the non-necrotic muscle fibers is seen in inflammatory myopathies and suggests a primary role of inflammation.
+• Cytotoxic CD8 positive cytotoxic T cells accumulate and expand in the cytoplasm and nuclei of muscle fibers expressing MHC class I antigens.9-11 The progression of the disease has been attributed with association with the RNA processing molecule, TDP-43, which is responsible for controlling interferon-gamma (IFN-y) responses to viral infection.
+Viral-induced triggering of IFN-y producing cytotoxic T cell expansion may contribute to s-IBM.
+Senescent CD8+ cells persistently being triggered by viruses or genetic predisposition contribute to the progressive nature of the disease.12 The inflammatory cell invasion of the non-necrotic muscle fibers is seen in inflammatory myopathies and suggests a primary role of inflammation.

 • Abnormal protein formation leads to inclusion bodies identified histologically and muscle atrophy identified clinically.